dbrg77/beautiful-jekyll/_posts/2019-05-02-use-aliyun-oss-for-ucsc-visualisation.md

 `ossutil64 cp my_bigwig.bw oss://myatacbucket`

 Now, to get an URL so that UCSC can reach it.
-You go to your OSS console, and do `your bucket name --> File Manament --> Tick your files --> Export URL`, like this:
+You go to your OSS console, and do `your bucket name --> File Management --> Tick your files --> Export URL`, like this:

 ![](../img/000/oss_url.png)